mecid/mecid.github.io/_posts/2019-07-03-managing-data-flow-in-swiftui.md

 layout: post
 ---

-Last week we talked about [Animations and Transitions in SwiftUI](/2019/06/26/animations-in-swiftui/).
+Last week we talked about ["Animations and Transitions in SwiftUI"](/2019/06/26/animations-in-swiftui/).
 But it's time to touch the crucial aspect of every app, and it is *Data Flow*.
 All the apps have data to present or mutate.
 Data plays a vital role in apps using *SwiftUI*.
 Every view in *SwiftUI* is just a function of some state, where the state is our data.

 #### Fetching data from local/remote storage
 Today we will build a small app which uses core *SwiftUI* concepts like *Binding* and *ObservableObject*.
 Assume that you work on the app, which has two primary responsibilities: